marufhasan1/user_info/README.md

 ### `c_Browser()`
-If you want to get the client's Browser Name Use this Method, This Method will return Client's Browser Name
+If you want to get the client's Browser Name, Use this Method, This Method will return Client's Browser Name

 **Example**
 ```php